Going PRO Talent Fund Information Sessions Scheduled for Northwest Michigan

 August 21 Traverse City 3:00 pm – 5:00 pm Northwest Michigan Works!

 August 22 Cadillac 9:00 am – 11:00 am Wexford-Missaukee

 9901 East 13th Street

-Businesses planning to attend one of the information sessions should RSVP to: email@example.com or 231-922-6920.
-Please indicate the location of the information session you would like to attend.
-Businesses unable to attend one of the sessions can contact a Northwest Michigan Works!
-Business Liaison for more information.
+Businesses planning to attend one of the information sessions should RSVP to: firstname.lastname@example.org or 231-922-6920.
+Please indicate the name of your business or organization and the location of the information session you would like to attend.

 More information about the Going PRO Talent Fund is available at nwm.org/goingpro.

 Northwest Michigan Works!, a program of Networks Northwest, is the region’s local workforce development partner serving thousands of job seekers and businesses every year.
 More information about the services offered by Northwest Michigan Works! is available at: NWMichWorks.org or by calling 800-442-1074.

 Our Township greatly benefits from Network Northwest's experience, depth of knowledge and understanding.
 Because they work with so many diverse communities in our ten-county region they understand the local land-use issues and are already working on solutions by the time we realize we need some help.Susan Odom, Chair, Suttons Bay Township Planning Commission